intizarahmad/NodeJs/README.md

     <li>Nodemon Module for hot reloading</li>
 </ul>
 # Usefull Node modules
-- yarg : use to parse user input from command line
+-yarg : use to parse user input from command line